14 Best agile project management tools for project managers

 Pricing

-• Free: Upto 3 users
+• Free: Upto 3 users.

-• Premium: US $6.5 Per user, per month billed annually, US $8 billed monthly
+• Premium: US $6.5 Per user, per month billed annually, US $8 billed monthly.

-• Business: US $10 Per user, per month billed annually, US $12 billed monthly
+• Business: US $10 Per user, per month, billed annually, US $12 billed monthly.

-9. Axosoft
+11. Axosoft

 Axosoft

 With Axosoft, you can undergo project scheduling, document management, project collaboration, reporting, resource management, task management, and time tracking.
-Furthermore, everything is centralized, ensuring transparency and that everyone is on the same page.
+Furthermore, everything is centralized, ensuring transparency and everyone is on the same page.

 Features